mmf1982/QTnetCDF/README.md

  * left click legend while arrow left: make legend text smaller, right arrow to make it bigger
  * move legend by drag and drop

-If the plot was performed via "plot symbol", a lasso selector is activated.
-If used, the indices and the values of x and y are written to the terminal and the indices can be used to restrict future plots (press button "use idxs?" in the main window before the next plot.)
+* "use idxs?" --> If the plot was performed via "plot symbol", a lasso selector is activated.
+If used, the indices and the values of x and y are written to the terminal and the indices can be used to restrict future plots with this button.
+Press button "use idxs?" in the main window before the next plot.)

+* "add country lines" --> this only makes sense if the plot is a lon-lat plot.
+It adds country outlines and coast lines to the plot.

+* "broadcast plot"  --> If more than one file was opened at the same time, the first window has this extra button.
+If a line plot is open and active, press this button to plot into it from other windows.

  ### 2D, 3D and 4D plotting